Luke1432/luke1432.github.io/README.md

-# Luke1432’s Portfolio Site
+# Lukas Fenkam’s Portfolio Site

-This is the source repository for my personal portfolio website, hosted at **https://luke1432.github.io** (via GitHub Pages).
+This is the source repository for my personal portfolio website, hosted at **https://luke1432.github.io** (via GitHub Pages), and accessible at **https://lukasfenkam.me/**.

 ---